All Your Blue Diamonds Questions Answered by The Experts

 7. The Price of Blue Diamonds

 Blue diamonds are more valuable than most colored diamonds, but just like all other diamonds, their prices are determined based on the diamond’s color, color intensity, size, and clarity with an emphasis on the intensity of the color.
-Blue diamonds are highly sought after by diamond collectors and enthusiasts worldwide.
+Blue stones are highly sought after by diamond collectors and enthusiasts worldwide.
 A very small blue diamond can cost a few thousand dollars, and a large one such as the Wittelsbach-Graff diamond can cost millions.
-Because they are so rare, blue diamonds tend to get snatched up very quickly and fetch very steep prices.
+Because they are so rare, they tend to get snatched up very quickly and fetch very steep prices.
 Nevertheless, no diamond collection is complete without a blue diamond.

 Blue Diamond Scale